wmde/wikibase-release-pipeline/DEVELOPMENT.md

 # Update upstream commit hashes for wikibase
 $ ./nx run wikibase:update-commits

-# Update upstream commit hashes for all images
+# Update upstream commit hashes for all projects that support it
 $ ./nx update-commits
 ```